 I also know that higher oven temperatures lead to a bigger temperature gradient within the meat: with a very hot oven, you wind up with a large degree of overcooked meat around the exterior of the roast, which appears as a distinct gray band.

-That said, there's a balance to be struck: with lower temperatures, cooking times can get excessively long.
-I'll generally commit to cooking a prime rib in a 175° to 200°F oven once a year, monitoring it for its 8 to 10 hour cook time.
-In this case, I found three hours at 275°F offered me the best balance between good results and a reasonable timeframe.
+That said, there's a balance to be struck: With lower temperatures, cooking times can get excessively long.
+I'll generally commit to cooking a prime rib in a 175° to 200°F (80° to 95°C) oven once a year, monitoring it for its 8- to 10-hour cook time.
+In this case, I found three hours at 275°F (135°C) offered me the best balance between good results and a reasonable timeframe.

 A good leave-in probe thermometer can be an early warning system to let you know when your roast is approaching its final temperature, but it's not one that I'd rely on 100%.
 In my testing, I've found thermometers with probes on leads tend to give less reliable readings over time (especially if you use them in hot ovens or pinch their cables in oven doors often).
 It's also impossible to properly gauge where the coolest part of the roast is going to be before it is actually cooked, which means you need to remove the hot probe and repeatedly test as you approach the last stages of cooking anyway.

-I like my lamb slightly more well done than I like my beef—a medium/medium-rare 130°F to 135°F is about right.
+I like my lamb slightly more well done than I like my beef—a medium/medium-rare 130° to 135°F (54° to 57°C) is about right.
 The lamb's internal temperature will continue to rise by about 5°F as it rests outside of the oven, so make sure to take that into account when removing it (you may have noticed I accidentally slightly overcooked mine.
 I blame the dogs and a finicky photography setup).

-The lamb is out and perfectly edible, but there's a difference between edible and fan-f&%king-tastic.
+The lamb is out and perfectly edible, but there's a difference between edible and fantastic.
 That difference usually comes down to how crisp the fat is.

 But first, we must release the prisoner from its restrictions.
 Scissors are the best tools for this job, followed by carefully slipping the strings off so as not to take any of that crust with them.